6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 Do I Need a Simple Tooth Extraction?

 Whenever possible, we believe in helping you keep your natural tooth structure.
-We’ll only recommend an extraction if we believe that it’s necessary for your oral health.
+We’ll only recommend an extraction if we believe it’s necessary for oral health.
 Typically, this is for a tooth that’s severely infected or damaged.
-The infection from your tooth can spread to the bone if it’s severe.
-If we see this being a problem, we advocate extracting the tooth.
+If the infection is severe, it can spread to the bone.
+If we see this as a problem, we advocate extracting the tooth.
 It’s also possible for you to have a tooth so damaged that it can’t be repaired.

 We may also recommend extraction with severe overcrowding.
 Clear braces and other methods can help with crowded teeth.
 But there are cases where your jaw isn’t big enough to fit all of the teeth you have.
 In children, this can usually be remedied with an orthodontic appliance.
 But as an adult, you don’t have that option.
 When your mouth is done growing, it’s hard to create more space.